-The SM63: A Go-To Mic for Outdoor Applications
+The SM63: A Go-To Outdoor Microphone

 From the researcher who wants to record the sound of singing birds in the extreme humidity of the Amazon Rainforest, to the minister who wants the outside bell to be heard at the end of a service, there are plenty of applications that require a microphone to be mounted outdoors—even in inclement weather conditions and extreme temperatures.
 While all Shure products are manufactured to be durable and long-lasting, we're often asked which microphone is best suited for outdoor sound capture.

 Our answer?
 Your go-to mic for "environmental" sound applications should be the Shure SM63.
 A compact and lightweight yet durable handheld microphone, the SM63 offers both a professional sound and an elegant appearance.
 Wondering what makes it an ideal outdoor microphone?
 Here are a few factors to consider:

 - Reason #1: It is a dynamic mic—the dynamic element of the SM63 means it can tolerate extreme temperatures or humidity.
 It also means phantom power is not required for operation

 - Reason #2: It has an omnidirectional polar pattern and design—the omnidirectional pattern of the SM63 means the mic can respond to sound coming from any direction.
 The omnidirectional design also substantially reduces the level of wind noise

 - Reason #3: It has an internal shock mount and an internal hum-bucking coil—when mounted outdoors, a mic typically has to endure structural vibration.
 Fortunately, the SM63's internal shock mount provides isolation to reduce unwanted noise pick-up.
 The hum-bucking coil is able to reduce hum interference that often results from overhead power lines